S1aX0r/Ghosted/Ghosted.md

 Using the correct hardware such as crypto wallets, laptops and computers with the correct power, storage and ram can change how well or different you operate with your devices.

-### RECOMMENDED LAPTOPS / COMPUTERS ###

 ### 1. NitroPad V54 ###

-The NitroPad V56 is made from the same company that makes NitroKeys for 2FA.
+The NitroPad V54 is made from the same company that makes NitroKeys for 2FA.
 This computer can be bought with virtual credit cards or via Bitcoin.
 Depending on the hardware specs you want prices will vary, especially when it comes to QubesOS.
-It is recommended to get a Nitropad V56 with the following specs to the laptop.
+It is recommended to get a Nitropad V54 with the following specs to the laptop.

 -Intel i7 14th Gen